ianmorgan/graph-store/docs/index.md

 # About

 This is a basic doc store that supports an event sourcing storage model and GraphQL enabled API.
-Think of it as cutdown, single node MongoDB that supports GraphQL and which keeps a full history of every change.
+Think of it as a cutdown, single node MongoDB that supports GraphQL and which keeps a full history of every change.

 The inbuilt query model is quite limited, as this solution is aimed for applications built